plausible/analytics/README.md

 Plausible has no part in that business model.
 No personal data is being collected and analyzed either.
 With Plausible, you 100% own and control all of your website data.
 This data is not being shared with or sold to any third-parties.

 We choose the subscription business model rather than the business model of surveillance capitalism.
 See reasons why we believe you should [stop using Google Analytics on your website](https://plausible.io/blog/remove-google-analytics).

+### Can Plausible Analytics be self-hosted?

+Yes, Plausible is fully [open source web analytics](https://plausible.io/open-source-website-analytics).

+We have a free as in beer [Plausible Analytics Self-Hosted](https://plausible.io/self-hosted-web-analytics) solution.
+It’s exactly the same product as our Cloud solution with a less frequent release schedule, which you have to install, host and manage yourself on your own infrastrucutre.
+Take a look at our [self-hosting installation instructions](https://docs.plausible.io/self-hosting).

+Plausible Self-Hosted is [a community supported project](https://plausible.discourse.group/) and there are no guarantees that you will get support from the creators of Plausible to troubleshoot your self-hosting issues.
+But if you [become a sponsor](https://github.com/sponsors/plausible), you can [reach out to us](https://plausible.io/contact) and get equal support to all the other paying customers.

 ### Technology